EDUCATION

 Visit leading tech companies and institutions to uncover China’s entrepreneurial landscape and innovation models.
 Explore potential research avenues, and enrich your professional profile with valuable China-focused experience for future career endeavors.

-About the Programme
+About

-Expected Date: The Easter 2026
+Expected Date: July - August 2026

 Duration: 2 weeks